-Section 28: Student Right to Know and Campus Security Act of 1990 information must also include descriptions of programs for students and employees about campus security and crime prevention, as well as statistics on the occurrence of specific crimes.
+The Student Right to Know and Campus Security Act of 1990 is a federal mandate which requires all current students and employees be provided with information on policies and procedures involving campus security, the reporting of criminal action or other emergencies, and the enforcement authority of security personnel.
+This information must also include descriptions of programs for students and employees about campus security and crime prevention, as well as statistics on the occurrence of specific crimes.
 Notification of the annual report is made by the UIW Police Chief and the full report is posted on the University website annually and written copies are available upon request.